Insights

 BMI

 In 2016, BMI distributed $931 million to all their artists.
 BMI offers licenses to music.
-A license with BMI can range from $250 to $400 per year, but larger businesses might pay upward of $2,000 per year.
+A license with BMI can cost about $365 a year, but larger businesses might pay upward of $10,000 per year.
 Check with BMI regarding the fees and terms on particular works.

 SESAC